 Yakuza member waiting for Horiyoshi

 I could empathise with how the Yakuza felt.
-Like the government is trying to wipe out their voices.
+The government is trying to unpick the thread the Yakuza has embedded from Japan’s history into the economy of the present day.
 But according to Mr S, the reasons behind the Japanese government's crackdown could be a little more complex than simply taking a "tough on crime" stance.

 "It could be due to influences from American corporations as much as the Japanese government," he said.
 "There are some conflicts between government affiliated organisations that try to set up initiatives, such as running pinball industries (pachinko legal gambling halls) and construction industries, which have historically been run by the Yakuza.
 The government are trying to take over our industries, and hiring people like retired police officers through the revolving-door.
 The Pachinko machines are a multi billion dollar industry so it's a big deal.

 "This is because the corporations are connected to the government and they work together.
 So politicians and police have a very dark side as well.
 I don't mean that they shouldn't exist, but why are the Yakuza the only ones who are controlled, monitored and regulated?
-Why are we shackled?"
+Why are we shackled?
+When we have had these businesses all along and stayed out of their way."

 The room above the office, reserved for rituals and offerings

 I suggested it also might have something to do with their history of violence.
 And he agreed.
 "Of course we do bad things as well.
 But there's also a necessary evil in our society we can't shy away from.
+Japan is not one dimensional and their flaws are caught up in bureaucracy.
 For example, we have contracts between bars and clubs to take care of them when they're in trouble.
-Imagine if you were running a bar, and there was a fight between customers and you call the police for help, but by the time they get there, take names, find evidence, take statements, the night is totally screwed, the party is over and you're out of business.
+Imagine if you were running a bar, and there was a fight between customers and you call the police for help, but by the time they get there, take names, find evidence, take statements, tick the boxes, the night is totally screwed, the party is over and you're out of business.

 "But if they called us, we can just focus on the guy who started the fight and everyone can enjoy the rest of their night.
 We can drag him out and warn him to keep out of the bar if he keeps messing around.
 So it's much quicker and easier to turn the fire off when we take care of this kind of trouble."

 Mr S assured me the Yakuza's principal interests were about protecting people.
 "We are trying to be responsible for local people, whether they are in our group or not.
 If we know some of the younger guys are having trouble with abusing drugs, we are responsible and have to help them get out of it.
-Basically you have to take care of the younger generation and show them what's right or wrong.
+Basically you have to take care of the younger generation and show them what's right or wrong, without the politics.
 Whether they are in our hierarchy or not."

 Young Yakuza shows off his Horiyoshi piece

 "After the quake, our group drove 10 vans full of supplies for the people in Fukushima.
 The highways were in total panic and gas stations were super crowded.
 But we put big stickers on our vans that read 'relief supplies,'" Mr S said.
 "At the time the gas stations were saying each car could only have 20 litres [petrol] maximum, but we told them, 'We are not listening to your bullshit!
 It's an emergency, people need our help.'
 So we cut the queue and stormed the patrol, because we look scary and they were afraid.
-We took advantage of being Yakuza."
+We took advantage of being Yakuza, this was not a publicity stunt, the people needed help and all this bureaucracy was getting in the way of delivering aid."

-I asked Mr S where all the Yakuza's young prospective members were.
+Outlaw motorcycle clubs can’t keep up with the number of young recruits desperate to be welcomed into the fold as “1%ers.”
+I asked Mr S about the vetting period and why there weren’t many young Yakuza members.
 "There aren't that many young kids trying to get in," he admitted.
 "To be honest, there's a lot of inconvenience once you join the Yakuza.
 The young kids know that we are very strict and the government is very strict with us.
-The government doesn't let us open our own bank accounts, we can't buy apartments, we can't buy cars or even play golf.
+The government doesn't let us open our own bank accounts, we can't buy apartments, we can't buy cars or play golf.
 We can't put our kids through school because we don't have anything in our name.
 All the bad kids prefer to get into fraud groups and street gangs instead of becoming Yakuza."

 When we finished talking, Mr S took me to his favourite soba restaurant.
 The owner swiftly came over with sake and we proceeded to drink round after round.
 We were showered in Japanese delicacies from the menu.
 I've had my fair share of nights out with high profile underworld figures.
-But eating dinner with Mr S didn't feel like an exercise in showing status or influence.
-It was a passionate invitation into their culture, and their world.
+But eating dinner with Mr S didn't feel like an exercise in bravado, status or decorum.
+It was a passionate presentation of their virtues and an invitation into the remnants of their legacy.

-I attempted to pay the bill discretely because Mr S had been generously drowning us in coffee, food, and cigarettes all day.
+I attempted to discreetly pay the bill.
 The owner stopped me immediately and called him over.
-Mr S raised his hand with its severed fingers and quietly said, "I would cut off another finger before letting a guest of the Yakuza pay."
+Mr S fiercely raised his hand toward me and smiled, “I would sooner cut off another finger before letting a guest of the Yakuza pay.”

 For more decadence, follow Mahmood on Instagram